Modern Slavery Statement

 • Procurement and HR teams both trained on Modern Slavery

-• Cocoa in Ghana and St Lucia is purchased from a registered audited group of cocoa farmers.
+• Cocoa in St Lucia is purchased from a registered audited group of cocoa farmers.

-• Child labour and forced labour are illegal in Ghana and our Technical Officers and Support teams are engaged with farmers daily to educate, advise and report relating issues.
+• Child labour and forced labour are illegal and our Technical Officers and Support teams are engaged with farmers daily to educate, advise and report relating issues.

-• A formal Child Labour Monitoring and Remediation Scheme is funded by us and is running within our Ghana cocoa districts with 100% farmer participation
+• A formal Child Labour Monitoring and Remediation Scheme is funded by us and is running within cocoa districts with 100% farmer participation

 Signed by: Matt Margereson